pjlantz/Hale/README.md

 	module=irc botnet=irc.freenode.net etc..

-The sensor then replies with with an acknowledgement together with the config hash which can be used to distringuish the botnet logs from the other logs in the share channel Example of acknowledgment:
+The sensor then replies with with an acknowledgement together with the config hash which can be used to distinguish the botnet logs from the other logs in the share channel.
+Example of acknowledgment:

 	startTrackAck hash